 \subsection{Principals' problem: time inconsistency}

 In the previous section, we managed to represent the value function of the agent by an It\^o process (Proposition \ref{prop:nagent}).
-As in \cite{Sannikov08, CPT18}, we expect this representation would help us solve the principals' problem by dynamic programming.
+As in \cite{Sannikov08, CPT18}, we expect that this representation would help us to solve the principals' problem by the dynamic programming approach.
 However, in this model, this approach does not work.
 We shall explain in the case $n=2$ for the simplification of notation.